 IBOR (interest rate benchmarks that have been used for decades) are undergoing global reform and the impact is expected to be huge.
 LIBOR, the most widely used, is due to be replaced at the end of next year, so 2020 is expected to be a challenging year for many in terms of risk and disruption as they prepare for the adoption of its alternative reference rate (ARR) replacement.

 On top of the usual everchanging nature of the regulatory landscape due to the introduction of technological advancements or geopolitical changes, IFRS17, the incoming new global financial reporting standards in the Insurance sector, will be back on the agenda in 2020, despite its effective date still being debated and potentially delayed.
-Set to transform this industry, its impact will be huge and specialist skills will be in great demand.Posted over 3 years ago
+Set to transform this industry, its impact will be huge and specialist skills will be in great demand.Posted almost 4 years ago